I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient5-startprocessserver.md

 ## -remarks
 <p>The process server that is started will be accessible by remote clients through the transport specified in the <i>Options</i> parameter.</p>

-<p>To stop the process server from the smart client, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542993">EndProcessServer</a> method.
+<p>To stop the process server from the smart client, use the <a href="debugger.endprocessserver">EndProcessServer</a> method.
 To shut down the process server from the computer that it is running on, use Task Manager to end the process.
-If the instance of the debugger engine that used <b>StartProcessServer</b> is still running, it can use <a href="https://msdn.microsoft.com/library/windows/hardware/ff543208">Execute</a> to issue the debugger command <a href="https://msdn.microsoft.com/6be6c774-fe6b-4bd4-8174-55ef207db3e6">.endsrv 0</a>, which will end the process server (this is an exception to the usual behavior of <b>.endsrv</b>, which generally does not affect process servers). </p>

-<p>For more information about process servers and remote debugging, see <a href="debugger.remote_targets#process_server_and_smart_client#process_server_and_smart_client">Process Servers, Kernel Connection Servers, and Smart Clients</a>.</p>

-<p>The process server that is started will be accessible by remote clients through the transport specified in the <i>Options</i> parameter.</p>

-<p>To stop the process server from the smart client, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542993">EndProcessServer</a> method.
-To shut down the process server from the computer that it is running on, use Task Manager to end the process.
-If the instance of the debugger engine that used <b>StartProcessServer</b> is still running, it can use <a href="https://msdn.microsoft.com/library/windows/hardware/ff543208">Execute</a> to issue the debugger command <a href="https://msdn.microsoft.com/6be6c774-fe6b-4bd4-8174-55ef207db3e6">.endsrv 0</a>, which will end the process server (this is an exception to the usual behavior of <b>.endsrv</b>, which generally does not affect process servers). </p>
+If the instance of the debugger engine that used <b>StartProcessServer</b> is still running, it can use <a href="debugger.execute">Execute</a> to issue the debugger command <a href="https://msdn.microsoft.com/6be6c774-fe6b-4bd4-8174-55ef207db3e6">.endsrv 0</a>, which will end the process server (this is an exception to the usual behavior of <b>.endsrv</b>, which generally does not affect process servers). </p>

 <p>For more information about process servers and remote debugging, see <a href="debugger.remote_targets#process_server_and_smart_client#process_server_and_smart_client">Process Servers, Kernel Connection Servers, and Smart Clients</a>.</p>